pompymandislian/Credit_Scoring_Analytics/README.md

 <img align="center" src="image/setting_cutoff.png" width="650" height="500" />

-Now we can obtain a threshold for rejecting under 200 and then approving more than 200.
+Now we can obtain a cut-off for rejecting under 200 and then approving more than 200.

 **Testing for input:**
 ```python